11 Influence Tactics for Leaders

 6. Exercising Authority with Care

-While authority is an inherent aspect of leadership, its overuse can lead to resistance and disengagement.
-Effective leaders use their authority judiciously, combining it with other approaches more readily foster respect and collaboration in a genuine manner (Yuki and Tracy, 1992).
+While authority is part of leadership, overuse creates resistance and disengagement.
+Effective leaders use authority sparingly and pair it with tactics that build respect, ownership, and collaboration (Yukl & Tracey, 1992).

 Why It Matters: Research indicates that leaders who rely too heavily on authority can create a climate of fear and compliance rather than one of trust and commitment (French & Raven, 1959).
 Using authority effectively means knowing when to assert control and when to empower others.